Finance and Reimbursement

 Connecticut hospitals serve as the healthcare safety net for their communities, caring for all regardless of ability to pay.
 Yet, because of continued deterioration in the financial health of these hospitals, their ability to ensure continued access to necessary healthcare services is threatened.
 Many factors impact hospitals' financial viability.

-- In 2012, Connecticut hospitals provided $1.1 billion in unreimbursed care* and uncompensated care to patients, including those covered by state and federal programs (Medicaid, Medicaid Low Income Adults-formerly SAGA-and Medicare), which do not pay for the full cost of care. *(The shortfall resulting from Medicare and Medicaid paying hospitals less than the cost of care for beneficiaries of public programs.
+- In 2014, Connecticut hospitals provided $1.3 billion in unreimbursed care* and uncompensated care to patients, including those covered by state and federal programs that do not pay for the full cost of care. *(The shortfall resulting from Medicare and Medicaid paying hospitals less than the cost of care for beneficiaries of public programs.)

-- Financial losses to hospitals from inadequate Medicaid reimbursement are growing rapidly: from $403 million in FY10 to $478.7 million in 2011, to $504.2 million in 2012.
-Losses under the current payment structure are expected to rise by FY14 to $750 million.
+- Financial losses to hospitals from inadequate Medicaid reimbursement are growing rapidly: from $403 million in FY10 to $710 million in 2014.

 - Rising costs acquiring advanced technology, some of it related to healthcare reform, affect all hospitals.
 Connecticut hospitals are investing millions of dollars in health information technology to modernize patient records, make the system more efficient and improve patient care.